slin63/chronicpizza/content/posts/chordish.md

 First, some definitions and context.

-*Consistent hashing* is the process by which a hash function is used to distribute *K* objects across *N* points on a virtual ring, where *N = 2<sup>m</sup> - 1*.
+*Consistent hashing* is the process by which a hash function is used to distribute *K* objects across *N* points on a virtual ring, where N = 2^m - 1.
 Here, *m* is an arbitrary constant that can be made larger or smaller, correlating directly with the expected number of nodes that the protocol will be supporting.

 Why is this useful?
 Let's say that we have a distributed key/value store that assigns server positions and key/value assignments as follows: